-Andrea Burgay and Max-o-matic talk about Cut Me Up’s latest issue which they co-curated
+Andrea Burgay and Max-o-matic talk about Cut Me Up’s issue #4 which they co-curated

 Cut Me Up‘s founder and editor, Andrea Burgay, commissioned our own Max-o-matic to curate the magazine’s 4th issue.
 When finished, they crossed emails with questions and answers about the process, CMU’s philosophy and collage as an art form.
 Here’s the emailed dialogue: